-Russia bans Prime Minister of Japan, other Japanese officials | eTurboNews | Travel Industry News
+Russia bans Prime Minister of Japan from entering country | eTurboNews | Travel Industry News

 In its official release, Russin foreign ministry blames Tokyo for “unacceptable rhetoric towards the Russian Federation, including defamation and direct threats,” which are “repeated by public figures, experts and representatives of the Japanese media, and completely subjected to the Western bias” towards Russia.

-Japan and its G-7 allies imposed sanctions on Russia after its unprovoked aggression against neighboring Ukraine.
+Japan and its G-7 allies have imposed sanctions on Russia after its unprovoked aggression against neighboring Ukraine.

 On April 8, Kishida announced that Japan would ban Russian coal imports and that it had expelled eight Russian diplomats.